Blantheon/LockPy/README.md

 - 🛠️ Password strength analysis

-- 🔄 Auto-fill and retrieval functionality
+- 🔄 Firefox addon auto-fill and retrieval functionality

-- 🔑 Integration with popular password manager
+- 👻 Deamon to keep the password in RAM

 - 🔒 Secure password storage with encryption